Mindbeam-AI/litespark-aws-marketplace/README.md

 # Mindbeam Litespark LLM Pre-training
-Mindbeam's Litespark is an advanced algorithm that offers accelerated pre-training of large anguage models.
+Mindbeam's Litespark is an advanced algorithm that offers accelerated pre-training of large language models.
 This repository shows how to use the algorithm from AWS marketplace to train a model using data from Hugging Face.

 ## Prerequisites
 To use Litespark LLM Pre-training, make sure that